sekzerd/demo-pywebview-vue/README.md

-# pywebview-react-boilerplate
+# pywebview-vue
-This is a  simple boilerplate to help you start with _pywebview_ and React.
+This is a  simple boilerplate to help you start with _pywebview_ and Vue.
 It sets up the development environment, install dependencies, as well as provides scripts for building an executable.
-Stack is based on pywebview, React, SASS, Parcel bundler, pyinstaller (Windows/Linux) and py2app (macOS).
+Stack is based on pywebview, Vue, SASS, Parcel bundler, pyinstaller (Windows/Linux) and py2app (macOS).

 ## Requirements
 - Python 3